paul-grassi/800-63-3/sp800-63c/sec7_security.md

     verifier can claim that it was not generated through the services of the verifier.

--   *Assertion repudiation by the Subscriber* – Since it is possible for a compromised or malicious subscriber to issue assertions to the wrong party, a subscriber can repudiate any transaction with the RP that was authenticated using only a bearer assertion.
+-   *Assertion repudiation by the subscriber* – Since it is possible for a compromised or malicious subscriber to issue assertions to the wrong party, a subscriber can repudiate any transaction with the RP that was authenticated using only a bearer assertion.